brielgah/OGDetection/README.md

+# OG Detection of Supernova using Convolutional Neural Network

 This project was worked with Dr. Javier Antelis, ITESM's proffesor, for the DELFIN program.

 The project consist in a biclass classificator of OG+noise or noise using a Convolutional Neural Network (Tensorflow).
 The input is an image of one color and the output would be mentioned above.